yboetz/pyznap/README.md

     pip install pyznap

 and pyznap & its requirements will be installed.
-This should also create an executable in your PATH.
-If you want to use your system python installation use the `--user` flag.
+This should also create an executable in your PATH, either at `/path/to/virtualenv/pyznap/bin/pyznap` or `/usr/local/bin/pyznap`.
+If you use your system python installation you might want to use the `--user` flag.
+In this case the executable will be located at `~/.local/bin/pyznap`.

 Before you can use pyznap, you will need to create a config file.
 For initial setup run